ibrahimhamada/JPEG-Compression/README.md

 My Project of the Information Theory and Coding Course Offered in Fall 2022 @ Zewail City.

-In this project, I implemented the JPEG Compression Algorithm.
+In this project, I implemented the JPEG Compression Algorithm (Both Encoder and Decoder) using 2 different Quantization Tables (High and Low Tables).

 ## Implementation Steps: